-LESSONS

-Lesson One:

-Introduce the curriculum.
+LESSONS Lesson One: Introduce the curriculum.
 Watch the Introduction to the Park (power point) together that "will tell us about the curriculum".
 Engage students in discussion and also reading slides.
 Distribute and review: About My Family questionnaire with questions to guide students in speaking with a family member to learn about the first person in their family to come to this country.
 NOTE: If a family member prefers not to participate, student may ask a friend who recently came to this country or can imagine what the experience was like.
 Explain that once completed About My Family, after the visit to the Park. the student will for create I AM Poem told in the voice of the first person.
-A template will be provided at a later date to create the I AM Poem

-If a family member prefers not to participate, you may ask a friend who recently came to this country or you can imagine what the experience was like
+A template will be provided at a later date to create the I AM Poem If a family member prefers not to participate, you may ask a friend who recently came to this country or you can imagine what the experience was like. scheduled.

-Ask student to plan a visit to the Park with parent or guardian within two weeks- if school visit not scheduled.
 On Saturdays in October from 11am - 2pm Park Ambassadors at the Park to welcome and introduce student and their parent, family member and/or guardian to the Park.

-Due Date: About My Family, prior to visit to the Park and Schedule Visit to the Park (both within two weeks.

-Then discover and identify the geometric shapes in the classroom

-Lesson Two: Visit the Park: either with class or with family or guardian

-If visiting with parent or guardian: Park Ambassadors will be at the Park every Saturday in October during, 11am-2pm to speak about Park and answer questions.

-Map of The Greenway (Appendix)

-Lesson Three: I AM Poem, Portrait and Geometric Illustration

-Distribute and review I AM Poem template.
+Due Date : About My Family , prior to visit to the Park and Schedule Visit to the Park (both within two weeks.
+Then discover and identify the geometric shapes in the classroom Lesson Two: Visit the Park: either with class or with family or guardian If visiting with parent or guardian: Park Ambassadors will be at the Park every Saturday in October during, 11am-2pm to speak about Park and answer questions.
+Map of The Greenway (Appendix) Lesson Three: I AM Poem, Portrait and Geometric Illustration Distribute and review I AM Poem template.
 Each student using their completed About My Family questionnaire completes the sentence in the I AM Poem template, creating an I AM Poem told in the voice of the first person to come to this country.
 Students illustrate their poem with portrait of the individual and a geometric illustration.
 Note: three class sessions are required to complete.
-Share examples (Appendix)

-Due Date: Set a date with two weeks.
+Share examples (Appendix) Due Date: Set a date with two weeks.